asakohayase/JobIt-JobFinder/README.md

 8. You have successfully created a pull request.
 Add at least one of the mentors as a code reviewer.

-9. Now wait for mentor approval.
+9. Now, wait for mentor approval.
 Once approved, you can merge the pull request.

 #